Primer of Strong-Field Quantum Electrodynamics for Experimentalists

 Strong-Field Quantum Electrodynamics (SFQED) describes how matter and light behave in electromagnetic fields intense enough to modify the quantum vacuum.
 Such conditions arise in a variety of physical settings, including laser-particle collisions, plasma wakefield accelerators, ultra-peripheral heavy-ion collisions, and astrophysical environments such as the vicinity of neutron stars and magnetars.
+In this review, we place particular emphasis on strong-field phenomena that can be explored in controlled scattering experiments, especially laser-particle interactions.

 In QED, interactions are computed perturbatively as a series expansion in the coupling constant $\alpha$, making the theory highly predictive at low energies where the coupling remains small.
-However, in the strong-field regime, this approach can break down because the external field scales up the effective interaction strength, making all orders of the charge-laser interaction important.
+However, in the strong-field regime, this approach can break down because the external field scales up the effective interaction strength, making all orders of the charge--laser interaction important.

-This paper introduces the core ideas and challenges of SFQED in an accessible way.
-For more technical reviews, we refer to~\cite{DiPiazza:2011tq, Blackburn:2019rfv, Fedotov:2022ely, Sarri:2025qng}.
-It begins by examining what characterises a field as strong, the reasons perturbation theory breaks down in such backgrounds, and the conditions under which exact analytical solutions can still be obtained.
-Central to this discussion are the dimensionless strong-field parameters $\xi$, $\chi$, and $\eta$, which quantify the classical nonlinearity, the quantum nonlinearity, and the energy scale of the interaction, respectively.